Parthmandale/Parthmandale/Readme.md

 # Portfolio

-I'm a security researcher highly passionate about smart contract security with a proven track record of consistently uncovering vulnerabilities in DeFi protocols and performing at multiple audit contests.
+I'm a security researcher highly passionate about smart contract security with a proven track record of consistently uncovering vulnerabilities **(100+ HM)** in DeFi protocols and performing at multiple audit contests.

 I've experience in auditing projects in the categories of **Lending-Borrowing, DAO, Cross-Contract chains, Staking/Restaking, Stablecoin, and AMM**.
 Currently, I'm proficient in auditing Solidity codebases and I'm also trying to learn and audit codebases in different frameworks.